integrity-nexus-kai/TIG_YM_derivation_architecture/tig/derivation_chain/proof_summary.md

 ---

-# Next Dependency Step
+# Next Consolidation Step

+The current repository cleanup and dependency audit has been completed at the derivation-chain level.

-The next derivation objective is:
+The next objective is controlled transition from derivation-chain consolidation toward paper-level extraction.

-tig/derivation_chain/derivation_chain_readme_hardening.md
+No further theorem-candidate expansion should occur before the current derivation chain has been converted into:

+- a canonical theorem map,
+- a paper-ready outline,
+- and a minimal list of unresolved proof gaps.

 ---